 The Girl with the Dragon Tattoo?

 We’re going to bet not.
 But do you remember Scout and Atticus?
 Holmes and Watson?
 And the badass Lisbeth Salander?

 Of course you do.
 And that’s the aim of this post: helping you achieve the same level of vibrating life that these characters achieved.
-In effect, we’re going to tell you how to characterise a character.
-And it’s not magic.
-It’s just the logical application of tried-and-trusted writing techniques.
+In effect, we’re going to tell you how to develop a character.
+How to write the kind of characters that will elevate your novel to a whole different plane.

 The first type is an ordinary character plunged into the extraordinary.
 And, by this process, they become a little more extraordinary themselves.

 Will typically refuse adventure, or accept it only reluctantly

 Will typically have something of the boy next door / girl next door quality to them.
-That doesn’t mean they have to be boring or average (we’re all different after all), but it does mean that they can act as a kind of placeholder for the reader.
+That doesn’t mean they have to be boring (we’re all different after all), but it does mean that they can act as a kind of placeholder for the reader.
 “That person could be me.
 That adventure could have been mine.“